BackupTheBerlios/librazur/librazur/gtd/README.txt

 the MVC library Struts.

 GTD is available in two languages: English (default), and French.
-Please forgive me there is some errors in the english version, as the french language is my mother tongue ;) Feel free to contribute if you want to add your language, or correct my errors!
+Please forgive me if there is some errors in the english version, as the french language is my mother tongue ;) Feel free to contribute if you want to add your language, or correct my errors!